fomkin/levsha/README.md

 Static Rendering Benchmarks
 ---------------------------

 The benchmarks shows that Levsha is really fast.
-Unlike Twirl, Levsha's performance does not dependent on template complexity.
+Unlike Twirl, Levsha's performance does not depends on template complexity.

 | Test                  | Engine        | Ops/s        |
 | --------------------- |:--------------| ------------:|